JustenMX/ntu-price-cart-app/README.md

 ---

-### Assignment Brief:
+### Project Brief:

-Create a new React Application and the application, perform the following tasks:
+Create a React Application and the application, perform the following tasks:

 - Counter component to keep track of increment, decrement and reset
 - Price compomnent to keep track of Product Name and Price